bdrive/doc/pages/mydoc/2-100-team-manual.md

 ### **Add Team Members**

-1. Log in to [https://accounts.bdrive.com](https://accounts.bdrive.com) with Team Admin account ID and then click ‘Manage’ button in Plans & Products of NetDrive 3 category
+1.Log in to [https://accounts.bdrive.com](https://accounts.bdrive.com) with Team Admin account ID and then click ‘Manage’ button in Plans & Products of NetDrive 3 category

 {% include inline_image.html file="plans_products_netdrive.png" max-width="200" %}

-2. Click ‘Manage’ button in Team category
+2.Click ‘Manage’ button in Team category

 {% include inline_image.html file="plans_products_team.png" max-width="200" %}

-3. Add Team Member’s account ID at the bottom of the page and then assign license quantity for each added member
+3.Add Team Member’s account ID at the bottom of the page and then assign license quantity for each added member

    * By default, quantity set to 1 per member and it can be changed anytime within available quantity
    * Add Member fails if the user is already a team member or has any other plan